john-cd/rust_howto/bk/src/rust_install/index.md

 rustup doc
 ```

-Fourth, you can start creating projects using `cargo new` and build/run them with `cargo build` and `cargo run`.
+Fourth, start creating projects using `cargo new` and build/run them with `cargo build` and `cargo run`.

 - Create a new project: